One of the most exciting things happening at St. Andrew’s these days is our partnership with the Presbyterian Church of Minyara, Lebanon.

 The Minyara church is responding to this crisis by running a school for 75 refugee children and operating a free medical clinic in its church hall.
 Below you’ll see some images of the kids being gathered up for school by the ‘bus,’ sitting in assembly, and being checked by a nurse.
 The kids are also given a meal each school day and, for some of them, this will be their only meal that day.

-Early this year, St. Andrew’s approached the Minyara church to ask if it was interested in a partnership and if we could support their mission.
+In early 2016, St. Andrew’s approached the Minyara church to ask if it was interested in a partnership and if we could support their mission.
 The response was very positive and, true to the culture of hospitality in the Middle East, the elders of the church told us that step one in that partnership should not be a transfer of money but some face-to-face time building friendship.
 To that end three members of St. Andrews traveled to Minyara in May to spend time with the church and its elders, to visit the refugee camps, the clinic, and the school.
 Russ Daye, our minister, Eric Roe and John Smith were met with amazing affection and hospitality.
 Below is a picture of of a wonderful evening spent at the home of Tony and Mariette Sukkar, two members of the church.
 The food, wine, and conversation flowed into deep laughter and even deeper warmth.

 Eric, John, and Russ returned home full of stories, full of heartbreak for what the refugees, especially the children, must endure, and deeply moved by the service and sacrifice of the Minyara church.
 In the coming months we’ll be sending money to support their medical and educational programmes and preparing to have some members of the church come to Halifax to receive our hospitality and to share their story with people here.